- Types of chemist

 Future career

-At the peak of their careers, chemists can be found in a variety of different industries, holding senior positions in education, media regulatory affairs, patent work or executive roles in pharmaceutical manufacturing and product development.
+At the peak of their careers, chemists can be found in a variety of different industries, holding senior positions in education, media regulatory affairs or patent work, or executive roles in pharmaceutical manufacturing and product development.

 Chemist salaries

-- Starting salaries for graduates are between £18,000 and £25,000 per year, with starting salaries higher for those with a PhD.
+- Starting salaries for graduates are around £25,000 per year, with starting salaries higher for those with a PhD

-- At the top level senior chemists with management roles or technical leadership positions can earn over £50,000 per year.
+- At the top level, senior chemist salaries in the UK with management roles or technical leadership positions can up to £50,000 per year

 Qualifications and training